 4. Change up your staffing

-Because the labor is more intensive, Founding Fathers may do more three-table stations instead of four-table stations so servers are able to turn tables more quickly and give better service.
+For brunch at Balthazar Wendt adds about 25% more staff to the front of house (if they normally have nine waiters for lunch, they’ll have 12 for brunch).
+Because the labor is more intensive, Founding Fathers may do more three-table stations instead of four-table stations because servers are able to turn tables and give better service.
 O’Shea says they also have more server assistants on the floor to help with water and coffee refills and run the food.

 O’Shea is adamant that brunch should be priced fairly to be appropriate and approachable.
-“If it’s too expensive, and you will cut off your business at the ankles,” she says.
+“Too expensive, and you will cut off your business at the ankles,” she says.

 Guests tend to be less adventurous at breakfast and brunch than they are at dinner.
-At Founding Farmers’ D.C. and Potomac locations, the menus are nearly identical, besides a couple of nods to local cuisine (a crab cake benedict in Maryland, for example).
+At Founding Farmers’ D.C. and Potomac locations, the menus are nearly identical, besides a couple of nods to local cuisine (a Frab Benedict in Maryland, for example).
 That’s because people know and love their breakfast menu, says O’Shea.

 “It’s that routine factor—if you have eggs every morning, you want eggs, if you have pancakes on Sunday, you want pancakes.
 You get attached to routine more at breakfast and brunch than at dinner.
 We’re fortunate that we don’t have to recreate the menu a lot.”

 On a similar note, brunch is probably not the best time to experiment with fleeting trends.
-Instead, O’Shea advises to stick with what you know, to understand what your guests like through a mix of reports and talking to them, and zero in and grow those areas.
+Instead, O’Shea advises to stick with what you know, to understand what your guests like through product mix reports and talking to them, and zero in and grow those areas.